spec-framework/documentation/output/book.md

 In addition to those points, two offsets can be also be specified, using the method `add: origin: corner:  offsetOrigin: offsetCorner: `\.The offsets specify the number of pixels that the origin and the corner should be moved\.

-Contrary to the previous way to define layouts, while using `add: origin: corner:  offsetOrigin: offsetCorner: ` the offset can be negative\.The offset expresses the number of pixels the corresponding corner\.They are expressed in a classical coordinate system with the origin in the top left corner and towards the bottom right corner\.

-Note that this approach is similar to the ProportionalLayout of **Morphic**\.
+Contrary to the previous way to define layouts, while using `add: origin: corner:  offsetOrigin: offsetCorner: ` the offset can be negative\.The offset expresses the number of pixels from the corresponding corner, in the classical computer graphics coordinate system where the origin is in the top left corner\.Note that this approach is similar to the ProportionalLayout of **Morphic**\.

 The example [2\.10](#ex_layout_expert) shows how to add a widget as a toolbar\.It specifies that the widget in the `toolbar` instance variable should take all the window width, but should be only 30 pixels in height\.